yardsale8/stat489_book/_sources/ReadingDataFromFiles/ReadingAndWritingFiles.rst

             >>>fileref.close()
             >>>

-The process of opening and closing a file should be accomplished using the ``with`` statement, as shown below.
+The process of opening and closing files is very important, as the operating system will lock write access to a file while it is open.
+A long-running process that locks a file might cause problems for other processes that also need that file.
+Consequently, the process of opening and closing a file should be accomplished using the ``with`` statement, as shown below.

 .. ipython:: python